-Here's a successful approach to creating business plans together, which does include both a few "definable and accountable goals and targets" and a one-year business income and spending plan, in which each BDA member and business owner surrenders themselves to the guidance of a fellow BDA member who has created one or more income and spending plans of their own.
+Here's a successful approach to creating business plans together, which does include both a few "definable and accountable goals and targets" and a one-year business or service (income) plan, in which each BDA member and business owner surrenders themselves to the guidance of a fellow BDA member who has created one or more business and / or service (income) plans of their own.
 This is a practice in surrendering to someone else's guidance, ideally spiritual guidance, as practice for surrendering to the Higher Power's will.

 The name of the game is "surrender," and its opposite is "resistance."
-Take your resistance to your sponsor or PRG or friends in program; bring your surrender to your business planning guide.
-In the perfect planning format, you'll meet twice each week, except the week (or two) when the business owner does their expense research, and the start date for the plan is at least a full month after its completion.
+Take your resistance to your sponsor or PRG or friends in program or outside (non-program) help; bring your surrender to your business planning guide.
+In the perfect planning format, you'll meet at least once each week, except the week (or two) when the business owner does their expense research, and the start date for the plan is at least a full month after its completion.
 Longer runways are even better.

-During the planning sessions that follow - it's often helpful for the BDA member guiding the development of the business plan to "drive" both the discussion and the entry of details and numbers into the business plan spreadsheet.
+During the planning sessions that follow - it's most helpful for the BDA member guiding the development of the business plan to "drive" both the discussion and the entry of details and numbers into the business plan spreadsheet.
 Again, the business owner making the plan should let their "business plan guide" guide them into new ways of looking at and thinking about their businesses, letting go of old ideas and wishful thinking.

 APPOINTMENT 1 - 60 minutes to get to know each other, to establish trust and rapport, to share some of our debting history and DA and BDA recovery and experience.
-In the second half hour we ensure we're talking about pursuing our visions and businesses in solvent BDA terms - especially being "stewards of God's businesses" (from the BDA Tools pamphlet) and of service as business owners.
+In the second half hour we ensure we're talking about pursuing our visions and businesses in solvent BDA terms - especially being "stewards of God's businesses" (from the BDA Tools pamphlet), guardians of our business's resources, and of service as business owners.

 If, at the end of this first hour, either BDA member is not feeling that there's a good fit, please stop.
 This is not a time for addict desperation in relationships.
 Pray for the right person to help and to be helped by and continue to "interview" BDAers until you feel ready to be fully vulnerable and transparent.
-Many of us find creating business spending plans together much more intimate and intimidating than any of the Step work we've ever done in this or any other program.
+Many of us find creating business or service (income) plans together much more intimate and intimidating than any of the Step work we've ever done in this or any other program.
 (To be a presenter in the BDA Business Planning Conference series, your planning guide needs to also be a registered participant.)

-APPOINTMENT 2 - 60-90 minutes to "work your service income, part 1."
+APPOINTMENT 2 - 60-90 minutes to "work your services."
 Really dig into the business's products and services, its income sources, defining them clearly in terms of benefits and outcomes for clients, not just features and processes, not at all in dollars or in benefit to the business owner at this point.
 The best plans include between three and seven distinct product or service offerings, diversification within the business.
+Five service lines is the sweet spot, robust and diverse.